stateful/vscode-telemetry/README.md

 > A helper package for VS Code developers to send telemetry events from the extension host and any webview.

-While [`@vscode/extension-telemetry`](https://www.npmjs.com/package/@vscode/extension-telemetry) is recommended to be used for sending telemetry events within VS Code extensions, it requires some configuration to allow sending them across extension host and webviews.
+While [`@vscode/extension-telemetry`](https://www.npmjs.com/package/@vscode/extension-telemetry) is recommended to be used for sending telemetry events within VS Code extensions (for VS Code `v1.70.0` and upwards), it requires some configuration to allow sending them across extension host and webviews.
 This package uses `@vscode/extension-telemetry` under the hood and helps to overcome that issue.

 # Install